rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 [agpl]: http://www.gnu.org/licenses/agpl-3.0.html
 [apl]:  http://www.apache.org/licenses/LICENSE-2.0.html

-We wanted to pick a license that balances the interests of three parties &mdash; our end users, our company, and the software development community at large.
+We wanted to pick a license that balances the interests of three parties&mdash;our end users, our company, and the software development community at large.
 When picking a license, we decided on three simple goals:

 - Allow anyone to download RethinkDB, examine the source code, and use it for free (as in speech and beer) for any purpose.
 - Require users who choose to modify RethinkDB to fit their needs to release the patches to the software development community.